Connecting the dots for employees through personalized results reports

 Over the past few years as an Account Manager, I have had multiple employer groups transition from our basic participant report – the MyTest™ – to an upgraded, highly personalized report – the MyGuide to Health™.
 But why would a group upgrade their report?
 Isn’t simply delivering biometric and lab test results all that’s needed?

-Barry Wehmiller, a group who is in their seventh year of conducting employee wellness screenings through Quest Diagnostics Health & Wellness switched to the enhanced report before their 2016 program began, and within that program year, they saw the benefits of the customizable, participant-focused report.
-Due to the initial success of this upgraded report, they are continuing to use the MyGuide to Health in 2017.
+Barry Wehmiller, a group who has conducted employee health screenings through Quest Diagnostics for multiple years, switched to the enhanced report before their 2016 program began, and within that program year, they saw the benefits of the customizable, participant-focused report.
+Due to the initial success of this upgraded report, they continue to use the MyGuide to Health in today.
 Through my conversations with Alexis Zygmund, Wellbeing Engagement Leader at Barry Wehmiller, I’ve been able to identify the three main reasons why an enhanced reporting option is essential for growing your wellness program and boosting participation.

 Additionally, the MyGuide to Health allows for employers to include custom messaging about resources available to their employees within the report.
 These resources are printed directly on the report near the related result values, and are tailored to each employee based on the health plan they have, as well as their screening results.
 This allows employer groups to connect the dots for participants.
 It “brings all aspects of [the participant’s] wellbeing program together,” said Zygmund, and “reinforces communication efforts about what other resources and programs are available.”

 A timely touch-point

 Not only does an enhanced reporting option provide more detailed, educational information, it also puts that information in front of employees when they are most likely to act on it: while they are reviewing their results.
 Getting the attention of employees at this point of engagement is essential, and makes a big difference in the effectiveness of your wellness program.
 This also increases the chances of individuals taking action to better their health.